ara3d/bim-open-schema/README.md

 - leads to compact data representations with minimal duplication
 - contains the data required for common analysis
 - minimizes the needs of complex joins

-Having a predefined schema that is jointly defined by experts significantly reduces the cost and effort of developing tools for unlocking the potential of BIM data.

 ## 📐 Guiding Principles